 Planning a day out in Berlin can be overwhelming – the city is so rich in history with so many impressive sites to explore.
 On this two-hour Berlin walking tour, you’ll see many of the city’s major highlights and learn about Berlin’s tumultuous history.
 You will hear tales of what life was like when the Third Reich was in power and during the Cold War that followed.

 Your tour starts at the Brandenburg Gate, one of Berlin’s most recognized landmarks.
-You’ll learn about its 200-year-old history including how it turned into a symbol of unity.
+You’ll learn about its 200-year-old history, including how it turned into a symbol of unity.
 And you’ll learn about key events in Berlin’s history such as the Reichstag Fire of 1933.

 Tour highlights also include a visit to the site of Hitler’s former bunker, the huge Ministry of Aviation building, as well as stops where the SS and the Gestapo institutions were located.
-And you’ll visit the Memorial to the Murdered Jews of Europe, a somber place of remembrance to the Jewish victims of the Holocaust.
+And you’ll visit the Memorial to the Murdered Jews of Europe, a somber place of remembrance for the Jewish victims of the Holocaust.

 Your walking tour ends at Checkpoint Charlie, the most famous crossing point between East and West Berlin where a harrowing standoff occurred between US and Soviet tanks in October of 1961.
-Here your guide will explain the significance of crossing the Berlin Wall during the Cold War.
+Here, your guide will explain the significance of crossing the Berlin Wall during the Cold War.

 One of the most unique ways to see Berlin is to zip around town in a Trabant.
-Affectionately known as a “Trabi”, these classic cars are one of the most iconic relics from East Germany during the Cold War era.
+Affectionately known as “Trabi”, these classic cars are one of the most iconic relics from East Germany during the Cold War era.
 Driving one of these little vintage cars has to be one of the most fun ways to see the top sights in Berlin, and to top it off, you get your very own souvenir Trabant driver’s license at the end!

 Your Vintage Trabi tour starts with a short, simple introduction to how to drive the car.
 Each Trabi is decorated and painted differently and you’ll get the chance to pick a car that speaks to you.
 You’ll set off around Berlin in a Trabi convoy, which means you don’t have to worry about directions or getting lost.
-As an added bonus, each car will have live commentary from the tour guide – connected via the car radio – so you’ll learn all about the interesting sites as you’re passing by!
+As a bonus, each car will have live commentary from the tour guide – connected via the car radio – so you’ll learn all about the interesting sites as you’re passing by!

 The Trabi Safari lasts one hour and fifteen minutes and you’ll love every minute of it.
 You’ll see Berlin highlights like the Brandenburg Gate, the Berlin Cathedral, and the Berlin Wall while learning about the history of the capital city via your tour guide’s colorful commentary.
 If you have time for only one tour in Berlin, do it in a Trabi!